chemoelectric/epr-simulation/README.md

-Therefore the supposed ‘irreducibility’ of ‘quantum’ physics is not merely false: it is so implausible we might as well declare it impossible.
-That is, there is really *no such thing* as ‘quantum’ physics distinct from ‘classical’ physics.
-There are, rather, problems that have been believed soluble *only* by quantum mechanical methods, but which actually can be solved by *any* reasonable mathematical methods—all of which must reach the same result.
+Therefore the supposed ‘irreducibility’ of ‘quantum’ physics is not merely false: it is so implausible we might as well declare it impossible. *There does not exist ‘quantum’ physics distinct from ‘classical’ physics*.
+The distinction is a myth.
+Rather, there are problems that have been believed soluble *only* by quantum mechanical methods, but which actually can be solved by *any* reasonable mathematical methods—*all of which must reach the same result*.

 Thus, in the published papers (such as those by J. S. Bell, John Clauser, etc.) where a ‘local realistic’ solution for EPR-B correlations is reached that is different from what quantum mechanics gives, the authors *definitely* have made errors.
-There is not the least doubt about it, because the solution from quantum mechanics *is* correct.
+For the solution from quantum mechanics *is* correct.

-I will prove that below, by deriving the same expression *without* using quantum mechanics.
+I will prove that below, by deriving the same expression independently.

 ## The correlation coefficient of the two-channel optical Bell test

+(*Note: I use the name* ρ *for the correlation coefficient because that is a common name for it in probability theory.
+This usage has no connection to the use of* ρ *in physics to represent a density function.*)

 ### Photons